Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 If you have used it before, log in to your account, otherwise, you will need to create an account with your information.

-Make sure you take note of the arrival instructions, as groups arrive on the 15th Street side of the Museum, not the main entrance on 14th.
+Make sure you take note of the arrival instructions, as groups arrive on the 15th Street side of the Museum, not the main entrance on the 14th.

 Plan to arrive a half-hour early, and have your group line up single file from the entrance.
-Inform your group that they will be going through security.

 It’s important to note that reserving tickets for groups in advance has a convenience charge of $1 per ticket.